(xx) Provisions, contingent liabilities and contingent assets

 (viii) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.

-(ix) The Company has not revalued its property , plant and equipment (including right-of-use asset) or intangible asset or both during the current or previous year.
+(ix) The Company has not revalued its property, plant and equipment (including right-of-use asset) or intangible asset or both during the current or previous year.

-(xi) The Company has complied with the number of layers prescribe under clause (87) of section 2 of the Act read with Companies (Restriction on number of Layers) Rules 2017.
+(xi) The Company has complied with the number of layers prescribe under clause (87) of Section 2 of the Act read with Companies (Restriction on number of Layers) Rules 2017

-53 Figures of the previous year has been re-grouped/re-arranged wherever necessary.
-The impact of the
+50 Figures of the previous year has been re-grouped/re-arranged wherever necessary.
+The impact of the same is not material to the users of financial statement.

 For Walker Chandiok & Co LLP For and on behalf of the Board of Directors of